sitewhere/sitewhere-documentation/docs/platform/architecture.md

 SiteWhere has been designed from the ground up to take advantage of the latest technologies in order to scale efficiently to the loads expected in large IoT projects.
-Rather than using a monolithic architecture, SiteWhere embraces a completely distributed approach using microservices to allow scaling at the component level so that the system may be tailored to the customer use case.
+Rather than using a monolithic architecture, SiteWhere embraces a completely distributed architecture using [Kubernetes](https://kubernetes.io/) as the infrastructure and a variety of microservices to build out the system.
+This approach allows customization and scaling at a fine-grained level so that the system may be tailored to the customer use case.
 The system is built with a framework approach using clearly defined APIs so that new technologies can easily be integrated as the IoT ecosystem evolves.
 The remainder of this guide covers the core technologies used by SiteWhere and how they fit together to build a comprehensive system.